mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.

 `listener` is the IP address of Mesos-DNS.
 In SOA replies, Mesos-DNS identifies hostname `mesos-dns.domain` as the primary nameserver for the domain.
-It uses this IP address in an A record for `mesos-dns.domain`.
+It uses this IP address in an A or AAAA record for `mesos-dns.domain`.
 The default value is "0.0.0.0", which instructs Mesos-DNS to create an A record for every IP address associated with a network interface on the server that runs the Mesos-DNS process.

 `dnson` is a boolean field that controls whether Mesos-DNS listens for DNS requests or not.
 The default value is `true`.